 “Nobody died!
 That’s a damn lie!” said Dean, his face red and his hands balled into fists.
-He scanned the room for the offender, but no one person revealed themselves.
-The whole class collectively backed away from both him and Mitch.
+He scanned the room for the offender, but no one revealed themselves.
+The whole class collectively backed away from him.

 Larry nodded and smiled at the rest of the class.
 “Good!
 Be sure to write up your analysis and rationale for today’s solution.
 Dr. F expects you all to submit those, so be sure to get ‘em to me by Thursday’s lab.
 See y’all then.”

-Dismissed, everyone gathered their things and headed for the door.
-Dean, glowering, picked up his backpack.
-“Thanks for the help,” he said sarcastically, then turned to leave.
-Miserable, Mitch trudged after him.
+Everyone gathered their things and headed for the door.
+Dean cursed under his breath and picked up his backpack.
+“Thanks for the help,” he said to Mitch, his voice dripping with sarcasm, then turned to leave.
+Mitch stood and trudged after him looking miserable.

 Mitch veered toward the door, hoping Larry would think he hadn’t heard him, but Dean grabbed his arm.
 “Come on.
 Won’t be that bad.”

 Larry motioned for them to wait while the last of their classmates left, then said, “Sorry about that, guys.
 Billy was way out of line.
-But had to tell you, I finally read your paper last night.
+I have to tell you, I finally read your paper last night.
 Great work.
-Fantastic stuff!”
+Fantastic stuff.”

 Mitch’s blood went cold.
 “Our paper?”

 “Yeah, the plasma Canopy paper from last semester.
-‘Big Blue is calling you.’ “
+‘Big Blue is calling you.’
+Hilarious.”

 “How’d you get a hold of that?” asked Dean.